traptirathaur/Ultimate-sql-for-data-science/README.md

 # First-SQL-Project
-This is my first SQL project on github.
+My first SQL project on github but not last, journey starts here...